Thomas Kerr of Ferniehirst

-Thomas Kerr of Ferniehirst (died 1585) was a Scottish landowner, Roman Catholic and supporter of Mary, Queen of Scots.
+Thomas Kerr of Ferniehirst (died 31 March 1586) was a Scottish landowner, Roman Catholic and supporter of Mary, Queen of Scots.
 He and Jean Scott ended the feud between the Scott family and the Kerrs.
 Thomas and Jean were both involved with supporting Mary, Queen of Scots.

 Life

 He was the son of Sir John Kerr of Ferniehirst and Katherine Kerr.
 His sister Margaret married Lord Hay of Yester and was the mother of William Hay, 6th Lord Hay of Yester.
 His homes were Oxnam and Ferniehirst Castle.

 In 1565 an agreement was made to end the vendetta between the Kerr family and the Scotts.
 It was agreed that there would be a number of marriages between the family members to end the feud.
 Everyone agreed to it, but not Thomas Kerr.
 Despite the families intentions none of the marriages took place, but this was an important basis for Thomas's second marriage.
 In 1569 he married Jean Scott who became Lady Ferniehirst.
 The marriage bridged the feud between the families.
 A dowry was agreed but at least £1,000 was not paid by 1575.
 However the arranged marriage was a happy one.

 A letter written by Robert Constable in 1569 described how English and Scottish rebels drank ale played cards for "placks and hardheads" at Thomas Kerr's house in Jedburgh.

+During the Marian Civil War, Ferniehirst and his wife Jean were among the supporters of William Kirkcaldy of Grange who lent him money on the security of the jewels of Mary, Queen of Scots.
 In July 1575 he wrote from Paris to Mary, Queen of Scots, describing the destruction of his houses with fire and gunpowder by English forces during the Marian Civil War costing him at least 20,000 crowns, and the injuries sustained by his family and followers fighting for her cause in Scotland.
 He lost his jewels and the charters of his lands left in a coffer in Edinburgh Castle which Regent Morton confiscated.
 The Earl of Angus cut down his woodlands.
+Robert Melville was questioned about Mary's jewels.
+He said he did not know which pieces were held by Jean Scott, Lady Ferniehirst, but her friend, Margaret Learmonth, Grange's wife, would know.